tinacms/tinacms/.changeset/twelve-frogs-protect.md

 '@tinacms/cli': patch
 ---

 Add support for sites deployed to sub-paths.
-To enabled, provide the sub-path at config.build.subPath:
+To enabled, provide the sub-path at config.build.basePath:

 ```ts
   ...